 There are two types of research plants.

 - Class A research cannabis plants - have a tetrahydrocannabinol (THC) concentration of 3% or more in its leaves and flowering heads.
-These plants must be grown in a locked glasshouse.

 - Class B research cannabis plants - have a THC concentration of more than 1% but less than 3% in its leaves and flowering heads.